ludus-leonis/FreeBeeGee/README.md

 * Easy-to-use drag'n'drop interface.
 Keyboard hotkeys for power-users.
 * Invite friends by sending them a room's unique URL.
 * Multiple tables per room.
 Use them for different game setups or dungeon levels.
+* Tile-/grid-based.
+Supports square and hex grids, with snapping.
-* Tile-/grid-based, with snapping.
-Classic dungeon tiles and 200+ monster token included.
+* Classic dungeon tiles and 200+ monster token included.
 * Separate layers for tiles, overlays and tokens.
 * Asset browser for your token/tiles.
-Individual libraries per game.
+Individual libraries per room.
 * Sticky notes and dice trays.
 * Templates to setup tables and populate your library from.
 * Transfer individual rooms between servers.
 Or keep an offline backup.